cygni/cts2023-prompting-for-programmers/exercise_3/README.md

 - write a rust program that integrates between opentelemetry and a logger framework so that trace_id and span_id is put in the logs
 - how do I center a div
-- write a python function which subscribes to all updates/inserts of a postgres table called svt_ids
+- write a python function which subscribes to all updates/inserts of a postgres table called placement_ids
 - ...